 Figure 9-144j—MCS Map Count Control subfield format(#12774)

-The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams NSS that a non-AP MLD supports for reception and transmission (#12872) on any EMLMR link during the EMLMR operation.
-The MCS Map Count subfield is set to 0 (#13554)if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is smaller than or equal to 80MHz.
-The MCS Map Count subfield is set to 1 or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to(#13554)160MHz and 320MHz, respectively, and the value 3 is reserved. (#11898)The MCS Map Count(#12774) Control subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.
+The EML Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams NSS that a non-AP MLD supports for reception and transmission (#12872) on any EMLMR link during the EMLMR operation or on any EMLSR link during the EMLSR operation.
+The MCS Map Count subfield is set to 0 (#13554)if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on either EMLMR or EMLSR links, is smaller than or equal to 80MHz.
+The MCS Map Count subfield is set to 1 or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on either EMLMR or EMLSR links is equal to(#13554)160MHz and 320MHz, respectively.
+The value 3 is reserved. (#11898)The MCS Map Count(#12774) Control subfield is present if either the EMLMR Mode or the EMLSR Mode subfield is equal to 1 and is not present otherwise.

-The EMLMR Supported MCS And NSS Set subfield is present if the EMLMR Mode subfield is equal to 1; otherwise it is not present.
-The format of the EMLMR Supported MCS And NSS Set subfield is shown in Figure 9-144k (EMLMR Supported MCS And NSS Set subfield format).
+The EML Supported MCS And NSS Set subfield is present if either the EMLMR Mode or the EMLSR Mode subfield is equal to 1; otherwise it is not present.
+The format of the EML Supported MCS And NSS Set subfield is shown in Figure 9-144k (EMLMR Supported MCS And NSS Set subfield format).